 - Smoother skin

-Depending on the type of peel you get at our South Florida dermatology office, you may notice a reaction similar to a sunburn.
+After your first chemical peel, depending on the type of peel you get at our South Florida dermatology office, you may notice a reaction similar to a sunburn.
 Peeling usually involves redness of the skin, followed by a bit of flaking that will subside within a week.
 Milder peels can be repeated a few weeks between one another until you achieve the aesthetic you desire.
 Medium peels may result in swelling, and blisters may break and peel off within one to two weeks.
-These peels can be repeated in 6 to 12 months.
+You can repeat medium peels in 6 to 12 months.

 After a chemical peel treatment, you will need to avoid direct sunlight because of the fact that your skin is new and fragile.